balaramadurai/hugo-travelify-theme/README.md

 - category list
 - tag list
 - tag cloud
+- Duckduckgo search enabled on your website

 You can deactivate them under `params.widgets`:

+    # Enable and disable widgets for the right sidebar
     [params.widgets]
-        recent_articles = false
+        recent_articles = true
         categories = true
         tags = true
         tag_cloud = true
+        archives = false # This feature is yet to be implemented because of limitations in Hugo's way of working. search = true

 ### Date line

-The date line includes: post date, # of words, approximate reading, time tags and categories.
+The date line includes: post date, categories, comments and sharing links.
 However, if you want certain pages to omit the date line, simply put `nodateline = true` in the front matter for that page.

-### Disable Previous / next article links
+### Disable Previous / next article links and remove tags

 To disable the inclusion of a previous/next article link at the bottom of the page, add `noprevnext = true` to the front matter.
-This feature, along with `nodateline` can be used to create standalone pages that are less "blog-like"
+Along with this feature, along with `nodateline = true` can be used to create standalone pages that are less "blog-like".

 ## Localization (l10n)